 Beanie was bitten by the storytelling bug as a child and is finally doing something about it.
-Visit her website (see her profile) for more.
+Visit about.me/beanielei for more.

-We all know what fireworks are because they soar and roar skywards at night during festivals.
-They are everywhere in the North American night sky at this time of year, when Canada celebrates Canada Day on 1 July, and the US celebrates its independence from Britain on 4 July.
-But do you know how fireworks work and how they came about?
+We all know what fireworks are.
+They soar and roar skywards at night during festivals every year.
+They are everywhere in the North American night sky every summer when Canada celebrates Canada Day on the 1 of July and the US celebrates its independence from Britain on the 4 of July.
+But do you know how fireworks work?
+And how did they come about?

 Believe it or not, the earliest fireworks actually began their existence as a plant in China!
 The Book of Rites of China’s Zhou Dynasty (Zhouli; 2nd century BC) mentions that the trunks of bamboo, which is a tree-like grass with a wood-like, hollow trunk, were lit to create loud, explosive sounds.
-The louder the bang, all the better to honour the gods and drive away evil spirits with.
+The louder the bang, all the better to honor the gods and drive away evil spirits.

 As the stability of the Zhou Dynasty gave way to the chaos of later dynasties, Daoist priests who often lived as hermits began to look for secrets to eternal life.
-Their forays into elixir-making not only resulted in medicines and medical skill, but gunpowder, which consisted of saltpetre, sulphur, and charcoal.
+Their forays into elixir-making not only resulted in medicines and medical skills, but gunpowder, which consisted of saltpeter, sulfur, and charcoal.

 Li’s idea of placing gunpowder into smaller-sized cylindrical containers (these were called ‘firecrackers’) caught on.
-By the Song Dynasty, cylindrical paper containers were used in place of bamboo, and the sulphur was replaced with other elements, producing the softer-sounding fireworks that produced a wide array of colours.
+By the Song Dynasty, cylindrical paper containers were used in place of bamboo, and the sulfur was replaced with other elements, producing the softer-sounding fireworks that produced a wide array of colors.
 These ‘flowers-of-smoke’ skyrocketed in popularity to such an extent that they became used during non-religious celebrations such as birthdays.

 How Did Fireworks End Up in Europe?